lkdm/Crustation-Station/Challenges.md

     - Realised they use `Signal<T>` instead of `ReadSignal<T>`
     - Turned copy button into reusable component

+## Shadcn Textarea component not reactive

+- The Shadcn Textarea component was not reactive
+- Low on time, instead of making my own component, I took the part I actually cared about; the styling, and created a spread attribute.
+- I then applied that to a HTML <textarea /> and used that.

+---

 Other problems I solved;

 I'm still working on;